Generic selectors

 Surrogacy Agencies:

-• Surrogacy agencies specialize in matching intended parents with surrogate mothers.
+• Surrogacy agencies specialize in matching intended parents with surrogate.
 They handle most aspects of the surrogacy process, including the screening of surrogates, facilitating the medical processes, managing legal contracts, and providing support and counseling services.

 • Using an agency is often the most structured and supportive option, as agencies are experienced in navigating the complexities of the surrogacy process.